GoogleCloudPlatform/datacatalog-tag-engine/README.md

 ## Tag Engine 2.0
 This branch contains the Tag Engine 2.0 application, a recent release of Tag Engine v2 that is hosted on Cloud Run (instead of App Engine) and is [VPC-SC compatible](https://cloud.google.com/vpc-service-controls/docs/supported-products).
-Tag Engine 2.0 supports authentication and the ability for multiple teams to securely tag their own data assets.
+Tag Engine 2.0 supports user authorization and the ability for multiple teams using BigQuery to tag only the data catalog entries which they have permission to use.

-Tag Engine is an open-source extension to Google Cloud's Data Catalog.
+Tag Engine is an open-source extension to Google Cloud's Data Catalog which is now part of the Dataplex suite.
 Tag Engine automates the tagging of BigQuery tables and views as well as data lake files in Cloud Storage.
-You create a configuration, which contains SQL expressions that define how to populate the fields in the tags.
-Tag Engine runs the configuration either on demand or on a pre-defined schedule.
+You create a configuration, for example, one that contains SQL expressions that define how to populate the fields in the tags.
+Tag Engine runs the configuration either on demand or on a schedule.

-If you are new to Tag Engine, you may want to walk through [this tutorial](https://cloud.google.com/architecture/tag-engine-and-data-catalog).
-Note that the tutorial was written for Tag Engine v1 (as opposed to v2), but it will give you a sense of how Tag Engine works.
-We plan to publish a second tutorial for Tag Engine v2 soon.
-Stay tuned!
+If you are new to Tag Engine, you may want to walk through a basic [tutorial](https://cloud.google.com/architecture/tag-engine-and-data-catalog).
+Note that the tutorial was written with Tag Engine v1 in mind, but it will still give you a sense of how Tag Engine configurations works.
+We plan to publish a new tutorial for Tag Engine v2 and will link it from here when ready.
+In the meantime, this README contains the deployment steps, the testing procedures, and references to multiple code samples to help you get started.

 This README is organized into four parts:  <br>
 - Part 1: [Deploying Tag Engine v2](#deploy) <br>